scrom/Experiments/README.md

 The file naming convention for these tests is test-<classname>.test.js This allows optimum doscoverability from the VS testRunner whilst being very clear what they are.

 When writing new tests, please ensure every test has its metadata correctly set to define which class it is running tests for and the set of traits being tested.
-This makes running subsets of tests much easier and allows us to see when a "family" of tests or traits has a problem.
+This makes running subsets of tests much easier and allows us to see when a "family" of tests or traits has a problem. (you'll notice some of the existing tests have copy-paste errors in these - surprise!!!)

-Please use one test file per class and please keep these passing and growing.
+Please use one test file per class as much as possible and please keep these passing and growing.
+The tests in here are a mix of unit and functional regression tests - sad but realistic!

 Module Dependencies
 -------------------
-The game is designed to run on Node version 0.10.31 (this is the latest version that is also available on Windows) Node Module dependencies are defined in \IF-Node\package.json As of 11th September 2014 they are...
+The game is designed to run on Node version 0.10.33 (this is the latest version that is also available on Windows) Node Module dependencies are defined in \IF-Node\package.json As of 12th December 2014 they are...

 For the server:
--     "express": "^4.9.0",
+-     "express": "^4.10.3",
--     "body-parser": "^1.8.1",
+-     "body-parser": "^1.9.3",
--     "morgan": "^1.3.0"
+-     "morgan": "^1.5.0"
 -     "jsonfile": "^2.0.0",
 -     "redis": "^0.12.1"

 For running NodeUnit:
 -     "nodeunit": "^0.9.0",
 -     "coffee-script": "^1.8.0",
--     "iced-coffee-script": "^1.7.1-f",
+-     "iced-coffee-script": "^1.8.0-a",
--     "streamline": "^0.10.9"
+-     "streamline": "^0.10.16"

 End.
 Thanks for reading! ;)